Table of Contents

 Layering is one of the great secrets of travel fashion.
 Instead of packing a dozen individual outfits, you can pack a few layering pieces that are easily customized depending on the mood or occasion.
 Not only will this encourage your creative side, but it will also result in stylish, one-of-a-kind ensembles that were made entirely by you.

 Another nice thing about layering is that it can protect you in cold weather.
 If you’re wearing a cardigan over your button-up, you’ll be much warmer than wearing the cardigan alone.
-If you’re rocking thermal leggings under your trousers, you’re basically wearing double the pants.
+If you’re rocking thermal leggings under your trousers, you’re basically wearing double the pants and staying warm is almost guaranteed.

 Wear your Favorites in a different way every day